jjhoekstra/wabiForth/README.md

 WabiForth replies in 3 seconds on the UART connection and in 5 seconds on the HDMI connector.

-In the user-manual you will more info.
+In the user-manual you will find a lot more info.